Background

 Each year we’ll produce one musical, with a strong movement focus, with a cast of participants from our region.
 The cast will need to pass eligibility criteria: they must be studying dance on a serious and ongoing basis at one of our region’s dance schools, and/or studying voice on an ongoing basis with Wild Voices Music Theatre, or with other local music theatre voice specialists.

-We have secured the rights to Newsies Jnr as our first show.
-Our performance season is booked at The Street, Canberra for Tuesday 14th Oct till Sunday 19th Oct.
+Newsies Jnr is our first show.
+Our performance season is booked at The Street, Canberra for Thurday 16 till Sunday 19 Oct over 2025.

 Collaborators